patternfly/patternfly-react/packages/react-core/src/demos/DatePicker.md

 ### Date range picker

-Intended to be used as a filter.
-After selecting a start date the next day is automatically selected.
+This is intended to be used as a filter.
+After selecting a start date, the next date is automatically selected.

 ```js
 import { Split, SplitItem, DatePicker, isValidDate, yyyyMMddFormat } from '@patternfly/react-core';